aleph2c/miros/docs/_sources/batterychargingexample.rst.txt

 ``post_lifo`` is very selfish; It will always push itself to the front of the queue."

-:new_spec:`That reminds me of some ex-olympians I hosted during the 2010 games.
-Just try and get those people to do their dishes.
-Ok, so think I kind of understand your design, let's see it work.`
+:new_spec:`Ok, so I think I kind of understand your design, let's see it work.`

 "It's kind of boring to watch, what do you want to see?"